kissgyorgy/my-stars/README.md

 - [QSFT/bldr](https://github.com/QSFT/bldr) - Build debian packages in a clean docker environment
 - [MicrosoftDocs/WSL](https://github.com/MicrosoftDocs/WSL) - Source code behind the Windows Subsystem for Linux documentation.
 - [slatedocs/slate](https://github.com/slatedocs/slate) - Beautiful static documentation for your API
-- [adobe/react-spectrum](https://github.com/adobe/react-spectrum) - A collection of libraries and tools that help you build adaptive, accessible, and robust user experiences.
 - [EmilHernvall/dnsguide](https://github.com/EmilHernvall/dnsguide) - A guide to writing a DNS Server from scratch in Rust
 - [minimaxir/hacker-news-undocumented](https://github.com/minimaxir/hacker-news-undocumented) - Some of the hidden norms about Hacker News not otherwise covered in the Guidelines and the FAQ.
 - [jamiehannaford/what-happens-when-k8s](https://github.com/jamiehannaford/what-happens-when-k8s) - 🤔  What happens when I type kubectl run?